crate/cloud-reference/docs/subscription-plans.rst

 Subscription plans
 ==================

-When signing up for the CrateDB Cloud service, you have a choice of four different subscription plans.
+When signing up for the CrateDB Cloud service, you have a choice of five different subscription plans.
 Each plan is preconfigured for different use cases, depending on what your needs are.
 At the same time, the plans also offer elasticity, since your use case may change.
 Within a given plan you can horizontally scale the compute capacity of your cluster(s) up or down by adding or subtracting nodes.
+Limited vertical scaling is also possible, with storage scaling (up only).
 For information on how to do this, refer to our `scaling guide`_.

 The nature of our plans depends on the method of your subscription.
 We will